doctrine/event-manager/docs/en/reference/index.rst

 Event Subscribers
 =================

 The Doctrine event system also has a simple concept of event subscribers.
-We can define a simple ``TestEventSubscriber`` class which implements the ``Doctrine\Common\EventSubscriber`` interface and implements a ``getSubscribedEvents()`` method which returns an array of events it should be subscribed to.
+We can define a simple ``TestEventSubscriber`` class which implements the ``Doctrine\Common\EventSubscriber`` interface with a ``getSubscribedEvents()`` method which returns an array of events it should be subscribed to.

 .. code-block:: php